ElianCodes/ElianCodes-frontend/src/content/blog/24-04-30-astro-solidjs-devtools.md

 [Here's a link to the quickstart SolidJS Devtools + Astro repo](https://github.com/ElianCodes/astro-solidjs-devtools).

 For now, it's only a template to get you started quickly, but I'm definitely exploring options to release it as a an Astro integration somewhere in the future.

+## UPDATE: WE DID IT!

+I'm happy to announce that the SolidJS Devtools are now integrated into Astro! 🎉

+Even better, it sparked a whole lot of different devtool integration PRs as well.
+You can find how to enable the SolidJS Devtools in Astro in [the official Astro documentation](https://docs.astro.build/en/guides/integrations-guide/solid-js/#devtools).